gramaziokohler/robotic_assembly_workshop/README.md

 > Q: When running `conda install compas_fab`, I get the error: `cannot find Frame`

 You have already installed an older, pre-release version of COMPAS.
 Please remove it.

+> Q: When installing `shapely`, I get the error: `HTTP 000 Connection Failed`

+Your environment has an outdated version of OpenSSL.
+Go to your root environment (i.e. run `conda deactivate`) and then run the same command to install `shapely` on the workshop's environment.